-No Standards and Interpretations became effective in the current period that had a significant impact on the group's financial statements.
+The Standards and Interpretations that became effective in the current period did not have a significant impact on the group's financial statements.

 1.3 PROPERTY, PLANT AND EQUIPMENT

 Property, plant and equipment is reflected at cost less accumulated depreciation and any accumulated impairment loss.